2020 Republican National Convention: Use of unwitting participants

 Several individuals featured in the convention were unwitting of their inclusion in the convention.
 Several of the participants of the naturalization ceremony have come forward to complain that they were not informed that it was going to be part of the Republican National Convention.
 Several of those featured in a video segment with residents of the New York City Housing Authority complained that they did not know that their interviews would be used for the Republican National Convention, and that they did not support Trump.

 Ann Dorn's speech

 The daughters of David Dorn took objection to Ann Dorn, his widow, utilizing their father's death to support the candidacy of Trump, to whom they recalled their father being politically opposed.

-Broadcast and media coverage

-It was announced August 2, 2020, that reporters would not be permitted on-site during the delegate business in Charlotte, but that the convention would, however, be live-streamed.
-This would mark the first time in modern history that the media will not be granted access to the nominating event of a major party candidate.
-However, the Republican National Committee walked this back, saying that the decision to bar reporters from entry had not been made final.
-On August 5, President Trump stated that the convention, in fact, would be open to the press.

-Evening television viewership

-Night 1

-Night one of the Republican convention had 17.0 million viewers across all cable and television networks tracked by Nielsen.
-The first night of the Democratic convention had 19.7 million viewers across the same networks.

-As per the table below, across six major, traditional television (NBC, CBS, ABC) and cable networks (FNC, CNN, MSNBC) tracked by Nielsen, night one of the Republican convention had 15.9 million viewers, compared to 18.8 million viewers for night one of the Democratic convention.
-According to C-SPAN, night one of the Republican convention had 440,000 viewers on C-SPAN, compared to 76,000 viewers for night one of the Democratic convention.

-Compared to 2016, the only cable or television network that saw a rise in viewership for Night 1 was Fox News Channel.